LucDEWI/Master_Proef_Fase_2/README.md

     Gives an output if CUDA is available to use.
 Use to test if CUDA is installed correctly.
 2. Cam_test

-    Gives an color and dpeth image of the scene through the camera.
+    Gives an color and depth image of the scene through the camera.
 3. Intr_cal

     Performs the intrinsic calibration of the camera.
 Use the chessboard provided in the data directory.